Contents hide

 Examples: I saw him swimming in the pool.

 In this example, him is in the objective case.
 Swimming is the present participle of the verb swim.
-The whole phrase him swimming in the pool functions as the complex object.
+The whole phrase him swimming in the pool functions as a complex object.

 She noticed me reading a book.